Therapeutic Support for Parents & Teenagers Feeling Disconnected

 What can I hope to get out of this programme?

-We hope you leave with a better sense of how people connect and what you might need to feel more understood and supported.
+We hope you leave with a better sense of how people connect and what you need to feel more understood and supported.
 We know being in your teenage years isn't easy, and over these 4 weeks, we think you'll get to know yourself better and learn how to tell your family members what you need.
 We’re also confident you’ll make some new friends, get rid of some stress, and have a lot of fun.
 During your group time, your parent will be in their own group, focusing on their personal growth and gaining insights into how they can better support both themselves and you.

 Booking Info & Payment